justinchoi001/liferay-learn-0/docs/commerce/user-guide/content/creating-a-catalog-page.md

 1. Add and Configure the Page.
 1. Add the Widgets to the Page.
 1. Configure the _Search Bar_ Widget.
-1. Display Full Catalog Without a Search (Optional).
+1. Displaying the Full Catalog Without a Search (Optional).
 1. Configure Product Channel Filters (Optional).

 ## Prerequisites